cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 The PBTS algorithm performs a validity check on the timestamp of proposed blocks.
 When a validator receives a proposal it ensures that the timestamp in the proposal is within a bound of the validator's local clock.
-Specifically, the algorithm checks that the timestamp is no more than `Precision` greater than the node's local clock (i.e., not in the future) and no less than `MessageDelay + Precision` behind than the node's local clock (i.e., not too far in the past).
+For that it uses `Precision` and `MessageDelay` consensus parameters, which are the same across all nodes.
-`Precision` and `MessageDelay` are consensus parameters, and are the same across all nodes.
+Specifically, the algorithm checks that the timestamp is no more than `Precision` greater than the node's local clock (i.e., not in the future) and no less than `MessageDelay + Precision` behind the node's local clock (i.e., not too far in the past).
 If the proposed block's timestamp is within the window of acceptable timestamps, the timestamp is considered **timely**.
 If the block timestamp is **not timely**, the validator rejects the block by